JackDilger/Milstone-Project-One/README.md

 site responsive
 - [Academind](https://www.youtube.com/watch?v=qmPmwdshCMw&list=LL&index=7)- I also referenced this video with help in understanding bootstrap grid.
 - [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/)- I used Bootstrap for help in making my site responsive and also made use of some of their components which are credited below in the code section.
+- [jQuery](https://code.jquery.com/jquery-3.3.1.slim.min.js)- Bootstraps components require the use of JavaScript to function.
+Specifically, they require jQuery, Popper.js, and thier own JavaScript plugins.
+Their scripts are added  to body of each page to ensure these work correctly.
+- [Popper.js]("https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.14.7/umd/popper.min.js)- Bootstraps components require the use of JavaScript to function.
+Specifically, they require jQuery, Popper.js, and their own JavaScript plugins.
+Their scripts are added  to body of each page to ensure these work correctly.
+- [Fontawesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free)- Used the font awesome CDN in the head of each page to add icons to the site such as the social media links.
+- [Google Fonts](https://fonts.google.com/)- Sourced the website fonts here and imported through a link in my style.css sheet.
 - [W3schools](https://www.w3schools.com/)- I used their tutorials on HTML and CSS for further understanding and troubleshooting throughout my project.
 - [Stack Overflow](https://stackoverflow.com/)- I used Stack Overflow to get a more in depth understanding on HTML and CSS  throughout my project.
 - [Code Institute Example Sample README](https://github.com/Code-Institute-Solutions/SampleREADME) & [README Template](https://github.com/Code-Institute-Solutions/readme-template)- I used these as rough guides when planning and writing my README file.